 Week one of the challenge is complete and the team made a brilliant start and collectively travelled over 109 miles the distance from Geldards’ Cardiff office almost to Drayton Manor Theme park – go team!

-They now have Week Two under their belts and have travelled a further 137 miles, making a total so far of 246.5 miles.
-They are currently (virtually) on a rather boring stretch of the M1 approaching the exit for Milton Keynes and not too far from Gulliver’s Land Theme Park and well on target to meeting the halfway point in the challenge.
+Week Two is under their belts and they travelled a further 137 miles, almost reaching Gulliver’s Land Theme Park and well on target to meeting the halfway point in the challenge.

 In Week Three they travelled another 121 miles in their epic journey and were on the M4 just past junction 13 approaching Chieveley services.